erickweil/better-auth-credentials-plugin/README.md

 - You need to return a `email` field after the authentication, this is used to create/update the user in the database, and also to link the account with the session (email field should be unique).
 - It's not intended to use this to re-implement password login, but to be used when you need to integrate with an external system that uses credentials for authentication, like LDAP, or any other system that you can verify the credentials and get user data.
 If you try to mimic password login by hashing and storing the password, aditional database round-trips will be needed as this plugin will search the user again after you alread did (just use the email & password flow or username plugin don't do this).

-## Basic usage

-To use this plugin, you need to install it and configure it in your Better Auth application.
-The plugin provides a way to authenticate users using credentials (like username and password) and can be customized to fit your needs.

 **Installation**
 https://www.npmjs.com/package/better-auth-credentials-plugin
 ```bash
 npm install better-auth-credentials-plugin
 ```

+## API Details

+### Configuration of the plugin

+To use this plugin, you need to install it and configure it in your Better Auth application.
+The plugin provides a way to authenticate users using credentials (like username and password) that can be customized to fit your needs.

 Hello world usage example (just to show how to use the plugin):
-`src/lib/auth.ts`
+`auth.ts`
 ```javascript
 import { betterAuth } from "better-auth";
 import { credentials } from "better-auth-credentials-plugin";